Catharius/DU-MINIMALIST-HUD/README.md

 * Add a damage report list on the left of the hud when something is damaged

 ## Patch note
+**22/05/2022 :**
+* Warp module no longer trigger a script error
+* Use the new default auto conf as base for the new minimalistic hud auto conf, you should have docking and shield widgets now

 **17/01/2021 :**
 * Weapon module added, allow you to monitor your remaining ammo, when to reload, what you are shooting at.